StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="31" />

-## 3.1 Narrow down a query: population example
+## 3.1 Narrowing a query: population example
 It is more helpful to assess data at **observation** than at dataset level.
 If we are interested in the development of the population in City of Zurich the dataset BEW-RAUM-ZEIT contains all information needed; this dataset could be found with searching by topic or text pattern.
-The core the following code means: which subjects have a class *observation* and belong to the **dataset BEW-RAUM-ZEIT**.
-The output is limited to 10 elements, since the dataset might consist of numerous elements.
+The following code selects items of class *observation* that belong to the **dataset BEW-RAUM-ZEIT**.
+The output is limited to 10 elements, as the dataset has numerous elements.
 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>
 PREFIX dataset: <https://ld.stadt-zuerich.ch/statistics/dataset/>